chinmaysagade/reWizeNotes/philosophy.md

 What constitutes "good" or "bad" reasoning?
 How do we determine whether a given piece of reasoning is good or bad?

+### Forms of philosophy:
+Sayings ,enigmas and paradoxes: Kabir, Tao te ching
+Dialogue: Gita
+Geometric: axioms, postulates: Starts from definitions and deduct theorems Ethics proven geometrically: Spinoza's ethics Polemics:attacks

+### Nihilism:
+Means nothing or not at all.
+Nihilist says life has no meaning. uncannas of the cosmos:we don't belong in the universe.
+The universe thwarts our efforts to understand it.

+### Why are you here ?
+Instrumental reasoning: Every point, the credits, the graduation, the job, the money are all instruments to the next moment.
+It's also called means-ends reasoning.
+So every single point is a means to the next end.
+I need to get my graduation in order to get the job.
+I get the three credits in order to graduate.
+Extrinsic Goods.

+Human Finitude: We are all about to die and we are in the process of dying.
+We don't know when the bus is coming.
+Life is a euphemism for the process of dying.